Moaz-Helmy/Single_Cycle_RISC_V_Processor/README.md

 - Data Memory
 > It has a single read/write port.
 If its write enable, WE, is asserted, then it writes data WD into address A on the rising edge of the clock.
 It reads are asynchronous while writes are synchronous to the rising edge of the “clk” signal.
 The Word width of the data memory is 32-bits to match the datapath width.
 The data memory contains 64 entries.
 RD is read with no respect to the clock edge.
 A is the memory address from which the data are read through the output port RD.
 - Sign Extend
+> Sign extension simply copies the sign bit (most significant bit) of a short input (16 bits) into all the upper bits of the longer output (32 bits).
 - Control Unit
 > The control unit computes the control signals based on the opcode and funct3, funct7 fields ofthe instruction, Instr14:12 and